codelearncreate/toolkit/src/collections/guides/sorting-out-logistics.md

 **Dietary restrictions and food sensitivities:** if you are offering food at your events, check with teachers and parents about any dietary restrictions, allergies or food sensitivities to ensure the safety and well-being of all children.

-**Plan ahead:** offer 'snacks' or break time 'treats' that are most appropriate for the individual children who are taking part.
-For example, for children who do not eat orally or who might not enjoy eating.
+**Plan ahead:** offer 'snacks' or break time 'treats' that are most appropriate for the individual children who are taking part, including children who do not eat orally or who might not enjoy eating.

 **Choose nutritious refreshments:** If providing refreshments, opt for snacks with low sugar content to help kids maintain focus throughout the workshop.